emilioj/dssat-csm-os/README.md

 So far... so good (sort of).

+Last detail: if you obtain a `ModuleNotFoundError: No module named 'pdi'` you need to indicate where the pdi module for Python can be found in your system, e.g.

+    % PYTHONPATH=/opt/pdi/lib/python3/dist-packages ./run_dssat C UFGA8201.MZX 1

+## Solved issue with PDI

 To complete the first part of my proof of concept I want to be able to access DSSAT contents from Python through PDI, though.
 I am not succeeding with that for the moment, using the `on_data` pattern in